GED - General Educational Development

-An assessment test named the GAIN (General Assessment of Instructional Needs) is given and a course of study is then determined by the scores and goals of the individual student.
+An assessment test named CASAS is given and a course of study is then determined by the scores and goals of the individual student.
 There are daytime and evening classes in reading, language, and math as well as guided independent study and computerized study options.
 For those with high-level scores, GED Connection is available.
 Flexible scheduling is available.

 Preparation for this test is FREE of charge through the Adult Success Center and outreach centers operating throughout southeastern Idaho.

 Please contact the Adult Success Center with any question you might have at 208-282-2468.
 Outreach information can also be found by following the link to our Outreach Centers.

 Testing for the GED® is done at Graveley Hall through University Counseling and Testing Service.